Kstadhammer/Mattin.Project/README.md

 ## Database

 The application uses SQLite with Entity Framework Core.
-The database will be automatically created on first run in the application's output directory.
+The database will be automatically created in the `Data` directory on first run.

 ## Navigation